scil/LaravelFly/readme.md

 - Extra speed improvements such as connection pool, middlewares cache, view path cache.

 - Check server info at /laravel-fly/info.
-It's better to view json response in Firefox, instead of Chrome or IE. (This feture is under dev and more infomations will be available.)
+(This feture is under dev and more infomations will be available.)

-- No support for static files, so use it with other servers like nginx. [conf examples](https://github.com/scil/LaravelFly/#laravelfly-usability)
+- No support for static files any more, so use it with other servers.
+Conf examples: [nginx](https://github.com/scil/LaravelFly/#laravelfly-usability) or [Apache](https://github.com/hhxsv5/laravel-s#cooperate-with-apache)

-- [swoole-job](https://github.com/scil/LaravelFly/wiki/Configuration#run-jobs-or-listeners-in-swoole-tasks),A job or event listener can be delivered into a swoole task process and executed at once `artisan queue:work` needless any more.
+- [swoole-job](https://github.com/scil/LaravelFly/wiki/Configuration#run-jobs-or-listeners-in-swoole-tasks),A Laravel job or event listener can be delivered into a swoole task process and executed at once `artisan queue:work` needless any more.

+- `exit()` or `die()` in an route action would output content to console or swoole log, and not make server die or reload.
+If you would like to change that behavior, fork LaravalFly and catch `\Swoole\ExitException` in  `LaravelFly\Map\Kernel::handle`.

 - functions `fly()` and `fly2()` which are like `go()` provided by [golang](https://github.com/golang/go) or [swoole](https://github.com/swoole/swoole-src), plus Laravel services can be used in `fly()` and `fly2()` without closure.
 The `fly2()` has the limited ability to change services in current request, e.g. registering a new event handler for current request. `fly2()` is not suggested.